-This report contains instructions and patterns for making a terrestrial globe.
+This report contains instructions and two patterns for making a terrestrial globe and a tectonic globe.
 The pattern or map projection is designed to be glued onto a used tennis ball.
 The terrestrial globe is intended to help visualize the location of the continents and oceans.
-By constructing and examining the globe, students and others will obtain a greater appreciation of the oceans, continents, and edges of continents and of their shapes and positions.
+The purpose of the tectonic globe is to help visualize the location of the Earth's plates and types of plate boundaries (e.g., spreading, convergent, and transform).
+By constructing and examining the globes, students and others will obtain a greater appreciation of why the edges of continents are located where they are, and of the shape and position of the Earth's plates and their boundaries.
 This exercise will give the students an insight as to how the parts of Earth's surface are put together.
-Included in this report are the paper patterns (map projections), instructions for assembly, educator's guides, and a simple description of terrestrial globes.
+Included in this report are the paper patterns (map projections), instructions for assembly, educator's guides, and a simple description of terrestrial and tectonic globes.

+Requirements for the diskette version are an Apple Macintosh computer with a hard disk and generic graphics and word-processing software (not supplied).
+The map projections and graphics are saved in PICT and paint format: the text is saved in Microsoft Word.
+The paper version of this report has the same map projections, illustrations, and text.
 Any theme or subject can be added to the terrestrial map projection before or after attaching it to the tennis ball.
 Global themes as ocean currents, tropical rain forests, population centers, geology, sedimentary basins, and mountain ranges are more easily understood when seen in a global context.